evmcnb/quartz/content/Full/Diabetes Mellitus.md

 ## Management

+HbA1c should be monitored every 3-6 months

 #### Type 1
 Usually basal bolus injections (once or twice daily long acting insulin + premeal quick acting insulin).
 Need to judge carbohydrate intake and aware of blood glucose lowering in exercise.
 Possible insulin pump.

 If not monitored by a pump, need to check glucose before each meal and before bed.

+Blood glucose targets
+- 5-7 mmol/l on waking and
+- 4-7 mmol/l before meals at other times of the day

 Patients with type I diabetes and a BMI > 25 should be considered for **metformin** in addition to insulin

+A general HbA1c target of 48 mmol/mol (6.5%) should be used.
+Increase insulin doses to achieve this.

+Repeat HbA1c every 3-6 months
 #### Type 2
 Life style modification. metformin + combination with other drug possibly